 Ulcer Clinic Brisbane Northside

-Stomach ulcer, or peptic ulcer, is the most common of type of this disease.
+Stomach ulcers, or peptic ulcers, is the most common of type of this disease.
 This happens when the body’s natural digestive juices harm the stomach walls, small intestines, or the oesophagus, resulting in painful sores or wounds that require treatment to heal.

 - Burning stomach pain